jorendorff/rust-ignorance/ignorance.md

 In the latter case, due to an accident of grammar, the `for`-expression is parsed as a final expression rather than as a statement.
 I bet that's it.

 @@@

+> Are there separate type and value namespaces in Rust?

+Sure seems like it:

+    type X = i64;
+    const X: bool = true;   // totally OK fn main() {
+        println!("{}", X);  // true
+    }

+Also, the error messages when you use a type where a value was expected, or vice versa, suggest that when Rust expects one, it forgets the other ever existed.

+    println!("{}", i64);  // error: unresolved name `i64`

+    let x = 13; x::new();  // error: use of undeclared type or module `x`

+> Which type names also name values?

+Structs.
+(Type aliases for structs don't count!)

+> Are modules in the value namespace, the type namespace, or both?

+Only the type namespace.

+@@@